Renfroe slam helps Rays sweep young Blue Jays in 1st round

 Mike Zunino hit a two-run homer off Blue Jays ace Hyun Jin Ryu during Tampa Bay’s big inning.
-Manuel Margot and Randy Arozarena also drove in runs as the Rays advanced to the AL Division series against either the New York Yankees or Cleveland Indians.
+Manuel Margot and Randy Arozarena also drove in runs.

-The next round starts Monday at Petco Park in San Diego.
-Renfroe is plenty familiar with the stadium — he hit 85 home runs in the previous three years for the Padres before being traded to the Rays last December.
+The next round will be played at Petco Park in San Diego.
+Renfroe is plenty familiar with the stadium – he hit 85 home runs in the previous three years for the Padres before being traded to the Rays last December.

+”The opportunity in front of us is where you want to be,” Cash said.

 The Rays celebrated with some hugs and handshakes after the final out.